fengxinming/vite-plugins/packages/vite-plugin-external/README.md

 > The `vite-plugin-external` provides a way of excluding dependencies from the runtime code and output bundles.
 Vite >= 3.1

-> When the value of command is 'serve', the plugin will add an `alias` configuration with externals that can directly use Vite's file loading capabilities.
-When the value of command is 'build', the plugin will add `rollupOptions` configuration that contains `external` and the `output.globals`.
+> When the value of command is `'serve'`, the plugin will add an `alias` configuration with externals that can directly use Vite's file loading capabilities.
+When the value of command is `'build'`, the plugin will add `rollupOptions` configuration that contains `external` and the `output.globals`.
 However, setting `interop` to `'auto'` unifies the conversion by turning externals into `alias` configurations, and the resulting built code will utilize compatibility code for getting external dependencies.

 ![image](https://user-images.githubusercontent.com/6262382/126889725-a5d276ad-913a-4498-8da1-2aa3fd1404ab.png)